ZhibinLiIntel/2440test/README.md

-This project is for mini2440 components testing.
+#This project is for mini2440 components testing.
+#Test.